waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Verified Clean Tiles**: Row 23, Row 24, Row 25, Row 27, Row 30 (except 14,30).

 ## Current Status
 - Bird is at (15, 25).
-Facing: DOWN.
+Facing: LEFT.
-- Target: (15, 24) (Behind).
+- Position: I am at (15, 24) (Side).
-- Approach:
+- Action: Interact (A).
-  1. Retreat to (15, 27) then move to (29, 25) via Row 34 (Silent).
-  2. Move to (22, 22) and hop the ledge.
-  3. Reach (15, 24) from the north.
-- Reason: Avoids all noisy tiles near the bird while it's facing DOWN.
-(15, 24) is the only success tile.
-Row 34 passage is clean.
+- Reason: The bird is facing left, so I'm at its side.
+I'll see if this advances the quest or makes it fly.
+(16, 25) is a wall, so I can't get behind it while it faces left.

 ## Tile Mechanics
 - **FLOOR**: Passable.
 Clean ground.